 Nexus Montgomery has invested in three initiatives to increase capacity to serve severely mentally ill individuals in the community: Opening a new 8-bed crisis house to treat people experiencing a mental health crisis; establishing an additional Assertive Community Treatment team to support mentally ill patients not suited to traditional treatment settings; and, providing staffing to sustain inter-agency collaboration to reduce hospital use by severely mentally ill patients.

-Nexus Montgomery partners collaborate on four interconnected programs:
+Nexus Montgomery partners collaborate on five interconnected programs:

 Wellness and Independence for Seniors at Home (WISH) will stabilize the health of older adults

-Capacity building to serve the severely mentally ill will expand community based resources
+Capacity Building for the Severely Mentally Ill will expand community based resources

 Shady Grove Medical Center